Select Statement «Prev Next»

 Lesson 2 Operators and Conditions

-Objective Use a variety of operators and conditions to write a query
+Objective Use different operators and conditions to write a query

 Oracle SQL Operators and Conditions